pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Servos.md

 ### Center

-In general this will be 1500us for cyclic servos and 760us
+In general this will be 1520us for cyclic servos and 760us for tail servos.

 ### Min and Max